Adventures in Mormonism

 BYU Honors Program reading list (mid-1970s)

 It is, of course, fashionable to mock BYU as somehow being parochial or backwards, even (especially!) among the Bloggernacle.
 Having attended BYU in the 1970s and taught there in the 1980s, I don’t really buy that.
 BYU students as a body have more real-world exposure to international culture, language and politics — not to mention genuine third-world poverty — than any other major US university.
-As I have written here before, my freshman Honors English class was actually “composition and reasoning”, and we had to learn to construct and defend a logical argument, a skill sadly lacking in current public discourse, especially in academia and politics (and, frankly, religion).
+Also, as I have written here before, my freshman Honors English class was actually “composition and reasoning”, and we had to learn to construct and defend a logical argument, a skill sadly lacking in current public discourse, especially in academia and politics (and, frankly, religion).

 Scrounging through my files after an e-mail exchange on reading lists with a good friend (hi, Linsey!), I ran across an “HONORS PROGRAM RECOMMENDED READING LIST” from my undergraduate years (1971-72, 74-78).
 I don’t know exactly when this was compiled; some analysis of the articles cited might establish a “no earlier than” date.
 But I had this before I graduated in 1978, since I didn’t have a lot of interaction with the Honors Program during my two years of teaching at BYU (1985-87; I was an instructor in the Computer Science department).